Alannah Coleman: Bonython Gallery

-In early 1970, Albert Tucker, whom Coleman had represented, suggested to Kim Bonython that she should manage shows at his eponymous gallery in Sydney.
+In early 1970, Albert Tucker, whom Coleman had represented, suggested to Kym Bonython that she should manage shows at his eponymous gallery in Sydney.
 When she arrived, Mollie Lyons reported in the Women's Weekly that the 'art world turned up in full force this week at the Bonython Gallery to welcome home Alannah Coleman after 19 years overseas'.
 The Bulletin interviewed her for its February issue and recorded how during her time in London, she had witnessed the growing international recognition and value of Australian art in the market.
 She said that Australian paintings, once absent from major auction houses like Christie's and Sotheby's, were now fetching significant prices, and there was increasing interest in Australian colonial art particularly among Australian collectors in the UK.
 Of the broader art market, Coleman commented on the high prices commanded by artists like Francis Bacon and the scarcity of works by Picasso and Jackson Pollock.

 A portrait by Charles Bush of Coleman surrounded by framed works and folios of drawings was a finalist in the 1970 Archibald Prize, and Alannah's weekly letters to Bush date from 1971.

 On assuming the position, she oversaw solo shows by Brett Whiteley (June–July 1970) and Ken Reinhard (July–August 1970) which had already been arranged, though she herself curated paintings by Victor Vasarely which she had obtained through contacts in Paris for a sell-out show, and staged a large survey of about 30 Australian modernists; Australian Irresistibles 1930–1970, over August–September 1970.
-Artist and reviewer Elwyn Lynn thought it 'a most commendable survey even in a city bereft of them,' and discerned an Australian modulation, or even rejection, of French 'ease' in the way: ...Godfrey Miller romanticises Jacques Villon in a shadowed circle, Paul Haefliger’s Picassoid-Braque piece is invaded by German Expressionism; [Anthony] Underhill lacks French crispness; Passmore gives his Cezannesque landscape a lowering, romantic sky; Fullbrook softens his cubist shapes in a fleeting landscape with a romantic mist, and even Fairweather, in his fine Gamelan...inclines to a fugitive fuzziness that is foreign to its partly French origins.The Bonython appointment lasted only a year, due to disagreements over the financial viability of the large gallery, which closed after its losses, in 1976, and the less formal openings and events that Coleman found contrary to European conventions.
+Artist and reviewer Elwyn Lynn thought it 'a most commendable survey even in a city bereft of them', and discerned an Australian modulation, or even rejection, of French 'ease' in the way: ...Godfrey Miller romanticises Jacques Villon in a shadowed circle, Paul Haefliger’s Picassoid-Braque piece is invaded by German Expressionism; [Anthony] Underhill lacks French crispness; Passmore gives his Cezannesque landscape a lowering, romantic sky; Fullbrook softens his cubist shapes in a fleeting landscape with a romantic mist, and even Fairweather, in his fine Gamelan...inclines to a fugitive fuzziness that is foreign to its partly French origins.The Bonython appointment lasted only a year, due to disagreements over the financial viability of the large gallery, which closed after its losses, in 1976, and the less formal openings and events that Coleman found contrary to European conventions.